jesusmares82/https-github.com-Homebrew-homebrew-php/README.md

   - If on Snow Leopard, you may want to install the [`OS X GCC Installer`](https://github.com/kennethreitz/osx-gcc-installer/).
 - Output of `gcc -v`
 - Output of `php -v`
+- Installation logs for the formula in question
+  - A link to the gist created with `brew gist-logs <formula-you-are-using>` will contain these logs.
+  - Or, if `brew gist-logs` is not working:
     - Output of `brew install -v path/to/homebrew-php/the-formula-you-want-to-test.rb --with-your --opts-here` within a [gist](http://gist.github.com).
 Please append any options you added to the `brew install` command.
     - Output of `brew doctor` within a [gist](http://gist.github.com)

+New bug reports will be created with a template of this information for you to fill in.

 This will help us diagnose your issues much quicker, as well as find similarities between different reported issues.